"Organizer of the forces of chaos."

 Producers of Goods

-The prinicipal ISTJ food production guilds are the Fungiculture Guild, the Algaculture Guild, and the Fishing Guild.
+The principal ISTJ food production guilds are the Fungiculture Guild, the Algaculture Guild, and the Fishing Guild.
 Together, these three guilds keep Guardian tables stocked with delicious, nourishing staples.
 The Fungiculture Guild grows giant mushrooms, truffles, and Christmas fungus.
 Guardians will learn to prepare mushrooms in a variety of different styles: mashed, beaten, whipped, diced, boiled, baked and fried amongst others.
 Shady mushrooms will line the avenues of the avenues of the city, and families will use lichens for their shrubberies and hedges.
 At Christmas everyone will be issued a special green Christmas fungus cut into a cone shape.
-They will hang it with ornaments, put a "star" on top (the children of the first generation will not really get it) and place presents under the lower protruberances.
-Yes, working in the Fungiculture Guild will be a very rewarding occupation for many ISTJs.
-Presuming they don't become moldmen and Change.
+They will hang it with ornaments, put a "star" on top (the children of later generation will not really get it) and place presents under the lower protuberances.
+Working in the Fungiculture Guild will be a very rewarding occupation for many ISTJs, even those who become moldmen and Change.

 The Algaculture Guild will work out in the main cavern's central lake, harvesting the luminescent microorganisms which give the water its warm yellow hue.
 Some of the algae will be converted into algent green cookies, crackers and flour, while the rest will be pressed for oil and ultimately made into biodiesel.
 A small segment of the algae will be made into pellet bait used by the Fishing Guild.

 Still other ISTJs will become geological, structural, and civic engineers in the Engineering Guild.
-They will work hand in hand with the Manufacturing Guild, which will translate their visions into mass produced reality, turning out weapons and household goods for everyone.
-To fuel this industry, the ISTJs in the Mining Guild will harvest metals, stone, and glowing crystals.
-They will also excavate tunnels for future expansion.
-The banes of these Guilds will be wyrms, earthquakes, and environmentalists.
+They will work hand in hand with the Manufacturing Guild to translate their visions into mass produced reality.
+To fuel their industry, the ISTJs in the Mining Guild will harvest metals, stone, and glowing crystals.
+They will also excavate tunnels for future expansion of Cave Four.
+The banes of these Guilds will be wild wyrms, earthquakes, and environmentalists.

 Lastly, a select group of elite ISTJs will be assigned to the Inspection Guild.
 This guild has a unique position in Guardian society; it ensures quality control for all the other Guilds.
 Though somewhat resented by the other Guilds (who consider them too strict) they will continue to uphold the high standards with which they are entrusted.